SchweizerischeBundesbahnen/sbb-ml-models/converter/coreml/CoreMLConversion.md

 Also refer to coreml/README-original.md for further information about the original source code by DB Systel GmbH.

-**Supported models**: The conversion is supported for models of Yolov5 v4.0, v5.0, v6.0, v6.1, v6.2 and v7.0 with all
+**Supported models**: The conversion is supported for models of Yolov5 and Yolov8 with all sizes.
-sizes.
-The detection and segmentation Yolov5 models are both supported; the classification model is not.
+The detection and segmentation Yolov5 and Yolov8 models are both supported; the classification or pose models are not.

 **Supported types**: The converter supports the 3 types, float32, float16 and int8.